+<Figure 7 here please>

-The relative contribution from the human-disturbed watershed was hypothesized to diminish with increasing storm size.
+The relative contribution of SSY from the human-disturbed watershed was hypothesized to diminish with increasing storm size.
 The results from precipitation metrics and discharge metrics were contradictory.
 The relative contribution of SSYEV from the human-disturbed watershed decreases with storm size in the Qsum-SSYEV model, but the Psum- and Qmax-SSYEV models show no change in relative contributions over increasing storm size (Figure 7).
-It was hypothesized that SSYEV from natural areas would become the dominant source for larger storm events, but the DR remains high for large storm events due to the naturally low SSYEV from natural forest areas in Faga'alu watershed.
+It was hypothesized that SSYEV from undisturbed forest areas would become the dominant source for larger storm events, but the DR remains high for large storm events due to the naturally low SSYEV from natural forest areas in Faga'alu watershed.
 This suggests that disturbed areas were not supply limited for the range of sampled storms.

-Annual estimates of SSY and sSSY
+4.4 Objective 3: Estimation of annual SSY

 Estimates of annual sSSY depended on which predictor was used to estimate SSYEV.
-Annual sSSY from the UPPER and TOTAL watersheds was 14 tons/km²/yr and 75 tons/km²/yr, respectively, as predicted by Psum-SSYEV relationship, and 68 tons/km²/yr and 247 tons/km²/yr, respectively using the Qmax-SSYEV relationship (Table 7).
-The large difference in sSSY between the two methods was due to higher scatter about the Psum-SSYEV relationship for large events compared with the Qmax-SSYEV.
-These results suggest the UPPER watershed contributed 14%, and the LOWER subwatershed contributed 86% of annual SSY from the TOTAL watershed.

-In order to compare with SSY estimated from the Psum-SSYEV and Qmax-SSYEV relationships, Annual SSY was also calculated using Equation 6 for three sets of storm events: a) all events with SSYEV data, including those where SSYEV data were only available for a single site; b) only events where data was available for both UPPER (FG1) and TOTAL (FG3) and c) only events where data was available for UPPER (FG1), LOWER_QUARRY (FG2), and TOTAL (FG3).
+The Psum model resulted in a much lower estimate of sSSY than the Qmax model (Table 7).
+The large difference in sSSY between the two methods was due to higher scatter about the Psum-SSYEV relationship for large events compared with the Qmax-SSYEV, and the Qmax model is likely more robust.
+Annual SSY was also calculated for 2014 using Equation 6 for three sets of storm events: a) all events with SSYEV data, including those where SSYEV data were only available for a single site; b) only events where data was available for both UPPER (FG1) and TOTAL (FG3) and c) only events where data was available for UPPER (FG1), LOWER_QUARRY (FG2), and TOTAL (FG3).
 Including all storms (method a) will provide the best estimate at a given location, while b) and c) allow more direct comparison of different subwatersheds.

+<Table 7 here please>

-Continuous records of Q and precipitation in 2014 showed Annual storm precipitation (Psann) was 2,770 mm, representing 69% of total annual precipitation (3,709 mm).
-All storms with measured SSYEV at FG1 from 2012-2014 included 3,457 mm of precipitation (Psmeas), or 125% of Psann, so estimated annual SSY from the UPPER subwatershed from Equation 6 was 41 tons/yr (45 tons/km²/yr).
+Annual storm precipitation (PEVann) in 2014 was 2,770 mm, representing 69% of total annual precipitation (3,709 mm).
+The remaining 31% of precipitation did not result in a rise in stream level sufficient to be classified as an event with the hydrograph separation method used here.
+All storms with measured SSYEV at FG1 from 2012-2014 included 3,457 mm of precipitation (PEVmeas), or 125% of PEVann, so estimated annual SSY from the UPPER subwatershed from Equation 6 was 41 tons/yr (45 tons/km²/yr).
 All storms with measured SSYEV at FG3 from 2012-2014 included 2,628 mm of precipitation, or 95% of expected annual storm precipitation so estimated annual SSY from the TOTAL watershed was 428 tons/yr (241 tons/km²/yr).
-These results suggest the UPPER watershed contributed 10%, and the LOWER subwatershed contributed 90% of annual SSY from the TOTAL watershed.